Mobile Ordering

 Frequently Asked Questions

-Unlike custom app development projects that may take several months, most pizza brands go live in days with Restolabs.
-The setup is guided and structured.
-No in-house technical team is required, and there is no ongoing development infrastructure to manage.
+Unlike custom app development projects that may take several months, many restaurants can start selling online quickly with Restolabs.
+With expert setup and ready integrations, some restaurants can launch in as little as one day, depending on menu complexity, integrations, and required approvals.
+The setup is guided and structured β€” no in-house technical team is required, and there is no ongoing development infrastructure to manage.

 Can I migrate existing customer data to the new app?